dashirov-ga/doca-bootstrap-theme/README.md

 ```
 npm install -g doca
-doca init -t bootstrap
+doca init -t snowplow
 ```

-This creates a new API documentation with `doca-bootstrap-theme` as a dependency.
+This creates a new API documentation with `doca-snowplow-theme` as a dependency.

 # How to create your own theme